-Oregon Natural Desert Association conserves the most spectacular places in Oregon’s high desert, including such treasured spots as Steens Mountain, the Oregon Badlands, the John Day River, and the Owyhee Canyonlands.
+Oregon Natural Desert Association’s conservation program protects the most spectacular places in Oregon’s high desert, including such treasured spots as Steens Mountain, the Oregon Badlands, the John Day River, and the Owyhee Canyonlands.
 We support the fish and wildlife found within these wild areas, and we guide people in finding new ways to experience this rich natural legacy.

 Bruce Couch Website